ouspg/SecurityEngineering/Week2_Banking_and_Payments/README.md

 ### Task 4: Subdomain Takeover

+**If doing technical task, do only subtask 1 and 2, and one essay of the non-technical task**

 Practising use of browser developer tools and Python by playing out an example scenario of subdomain takeover on a simple Banking application.

 ## Pretask